Your cart is currently empty!

 The 4 step Enactment

 The growth mindset is a very important mindset to have, yet many of us are not born with a growth mindset.
 On the contrary, most people more commonly, initially develop a fixed mindset.
 Now, does this mean you’re doomed to have a fixed mindset forever and never know the benefits of a growth mindset?
-Absolutely not.
-Individuals, much like myself, who have or had a fixed mindset can shift to a growth mindset with work.
+Not.
+Individuals, much like myself, who have or have a fixed mindset can shift to a growth mindset with work.
 “To change your mindset, you have to be able to identify the situations that trigger a fixed mindset and observe when you’re falling into it” (Jeffery, 2024, para.
 20).
 To help with this process, Carol Dweck identified a four-step strategy to help alter one’s mindset from a fixed mindset to a growth mindset.
 The four steps are as follows: Learn to hear your fixed mindset, recognize that you have a choice, talk back to it with a growth mindset voice, and take the growth mindset action.
-Each of Dweck’s steps have their on set of actions required to facilitate the maturation from fixed to growth mindset.
-To know your fixed mindset, is to know what those intrusive and doubt-based thoughts sound like.
+Each of Dweck’s steps has its own set of actions required to facilitate the maturation from a fixed to a growth mindset.
+To know your fixed mindset is to know what those intrusive and doubt-based thoughts sound like.
 To integrate step one, “anticipate these thoughts in advance.
-Then, simply listen inwardly for it” (Jeffery, 2024).
+Then, simply listen inwardly for it” (Jeffery, 2024, para.
+27).
 Step two, owning your choice.
-In step two, you have the ability to chose your perspective when those thoughts come knocking.
+In step two, you can choose your perspective when those thoughts come knocking.
 A person trying to advance to a growth mindset, as you are, will simply perceive the thoughts as a challenge or motivation rather than doubt of your abilities.
 Moving to step three, communicating back to fixed thoughts with growth thoughts.
-Communication is not one-way and you have the ability to back up a growth perception with growth like thoughts of your own.
+Communication is not one-way and you can back up a growth perception with growth-like thoughts of your own.
 Finally, moving to step four growth actions.
 After finding your voice, gaining growth perception, and integrating growth thoughts, it’s time to take on the embodiment of all four steps combined through action.
-In this final step you should simply take what you’ve learned and move like someone with a growth mindset, not a fixed mindset.
+In this final step, you should simply take what you’ve learned and move like someone with a growth mindset, not a fixed mindset.

 Passing the Growth Mindset to others

-As I’ve went through why the growth mindset is important and how one might alter one’s mindset with the help of Dr. Carol Dweck, I now want to share the importance of embracing the journey of developing a growth mindset and what that means going forward.
-Dweck illustrated a very important point on appreciation for not just the growth mindset, but the journey to a growth mindset and learning in general, through her video, “The power of Yet”.
-Dweck perfectly describes how, when people become so focus on the end, it can lend itself to creating fixed mindset of doubt based on a pass or fail rubric.
+As I’ve gone through why the growth mindset is important and how one might alter one’s mindset with the help of Dr. Carol Dweck, I now want to share the importance of embracing the journey of developing a growth mindset and what that means going forward.
+Dweck illustrated a very important point on appreciation for not just the growth mindset, but the journey to a growth mindset and learning in general, through her video, “The Power of Yet”.
+Dweck perfectly describes how, when people become so focused on the end, it can lend itself to creating a fixed mindset of doubt based on a pass-or-fail rubric.
 However, nothing in life is as cut and dry as pass or fail and that is the message of yet.
-It vital that learners understand that learning is not Soley based on a grading scaling, “creating learners that only seek validation of getting an A or passing the next test” (Dweck, 2021).
-Instead focusing on a grade or result, “Yet” emphasizes the power in praising the journey, not necessarily the end result.
+Learners must understand that learning is not solely based on a grading scaling, “creating learners that only seek validation of getting an A or passing the next test” (Dweck, 2021, 3:43).
+Instead of focusing on a grade or result, “Yet” emphasizes the power of praising the journey, not necessarily the result.
 “Praise the process that kids engage in: their effort, their strategies, their focus, their perseverance, their improvement.
-This process of praise creates kids who are hardy and resilient” (Dweck, 2021).
+This process of praise creates kids who are hardy and resilient” (Dweck, 2021, 4:38).
 A big aspect of ensuring kids especially, get this intended message is relatability.
-How can we highlight these incredibly complex messages in a way for young people to relate?
-With the advanced technological world that we live in, resources such as the internet, social media, and even video games can all be used to relay he message to our young brilliant mines of the future.
+How can we highlight these incredibly complex messages in a way for young people to relate to?
+With the advanced technological world that we live in, resources such as the internet, social media, and even video games can all be used to relay the message to our young brilliant minds of the future.
 “Game scientists from the University of Washington created a new online math game that rewarded “Yet”.
-In the game, students were rewarded for effort, strategy and progress” (Dweck, 2021).
-With benefits like extreme confidence, peak performer, and self-mastery, the growth mindset should constantly be promoted throughout learning institutions on all levels.
-There its never to late or a bad time to promote the advancement of the growth mindset.
+In the game, students were rewarded for effort, strategy and progress” (Dweck, 2021, 5:11).
+With benefits like extreme confidence, peak performance, and self-mastery, the growth mindset should constantly be promoted throughout learning institutions on all levels.
+There is never too late or a bad time to promote the advancement of the growth mindset.

 As someone who has just recently fully embraced the growth mindset, I’m truly excited for what my future learning journey will encompass.
-Going into this Master’s program, I must admit, I had a lot of self-doubt about everything from schedule, ability, and belief.
+Going into this Master’s program, I must admit, I had a lot of self-doubt about everything from schedule to ability, and belief.
 However, I sit here today, in large part because of the benefits of altering from a fixed mindset to a growth mindset.
-“In a growth mindset, you believe you can develop any ability through dedication and hard work” (Jeffery, 2024).
+“In a growth mindset, you believe you can develop any ability through dedication and hard work” (Jeffery, 2024, para.
+7).

 Reference